kuviman/linksider/website/content/bevy-jam/_index.md

 although we ended up not needing such a file, since all configuration we needed was inside ldtk.

 One of the bugs when we still had physics was that if in one frame two sides were colliding with powerup, both could get the upgrade.
-What I wanted to do was transfering the `Jump` component from the powerup entity to the player side entity, but I have no idea how to take ownership of a component.
+What I wanted to do was transferring the `Jump` component from the powerup entity to the player side entity, but I have no idea how to take ownership of a component.
 All `Commands` let me do is `remove::<Jump>()` and `insert(Jump)`, meaning that I constructed component again instead of moving it, which made it very easy to miss that bug.

 ## Results